DmitriiDenisov/research_oversampling/README.md

 Available in `Research Gamma Dist.ipynb`

-- [ ] How to generate random variable with Gamma Distribution on a section
+- [x] How to generate random variable with Gamma Distribution on a section

+Available in `Research_gamma.ipynb`

-- [ ] Generate Random Variable for two points on plane
+- [x] Generate new point for two points on 2D

+Available in `Research_gamma.ipynb`

-- [ ] Visualization of previous point
+- [x] Visualization of previous point

+Available in `Research_gamma.ipynb`

+- [ ] Generate new point for two points for n dimentional space

+- [ ] Generalize this approach for n minority points for n dimentional space

 ## Materials on SMOTE